-- Money payments – Aid is offered for addressing and paying for basic living requirements for qualified individuals and families.
+- Money payments – Free financial aid is offered for addressing and paying for basic living requirements for qualified individuals and families.
 It goes by a few different names.
-For example, payments to families with children are called Food Stamps and are offered in partnership with Department of Agriculture.
+For example, payments to families with children are called SNAP Food Stamps and are offered in partnership with Department of Agriculture.
 Meals on Wheels Program is also offered for seniors and shut ins.

 - Medical bill assistance from Medicaid – The Public Welfare Department runs inpatient and outpatient hospital and clinic care, including services in the patient's home under the supervision of the hospital.
 Other medical care offered include lab work, X-rays, and nursing home care.
 Physicians also offer prescribed drugs, remedial eye care, and limited psychiatric care.
 All of these are available to persons receiving public assistance or government grant money.

-The following non-profit agencies can help people who need assistance paying off credit card or medical debts, or who may be considering bankruptcy.
-You can meet with a credit counselor to discuss options.
+Credit Counseling of Western PA can help people who need assistance paying off credit card or medical debts or a car loan, or who may be considering bankruptcy.
 In addition, these locations may have on staff housing counselors who can provide foreclosure prevention tactics.
 They can also provide extensive information on various government and lender mortgage assistance programs, such as options from Bank of America as well as the federal government loan modification programs.
+Call (800) 599-6497.

 Community clinics and free dental centers in Washington County Pennsylvania